 Teriyaki is a cooking technique in which the main ingredient is glazed in a soy-based, sweetened sauce while cooking.
 The name itself refers to the shine (teri) that develops while cooking (yaki) due to the sauce’s sugar content.

 Although some restaurants outside of Japan do create the teriyaki sauce from scratch using soy sauce and other ingredients, many restaurants, as well as the average family, use a pre-made sauce.
 This sauce typically consists of Japanese ingredients such as mirin and sake, but will often contain non-traditional additions like wine or garlic.
 Some sweetened barbecue sauces have also been referred to as teriyaki sauce, but that is purely a misnomer.
 It’s not hard to make a delicious teriyaki sauce from scratch, so why not give it a try?

-Add the chili peppers, mirin and soy sauce and cook til the liquid is almost gone.
+- Add the shishito, mirin and remaining soy sauce, and cook til the liquid is almost gone.
+Then serve and enjoy!

 Please let us know how it turned out for you!
 Leave a comment below and tag @oishiwashokurecipes on Instagram and hashtag it #oishiwashokurecipes.